PushkarAdhyapak/Library-Manager/README.md

 The app was made using layouts, fragments, livedata, viewmodels, navigation and roomdatabase.
 The App has a very simple and interactive interface which helps the librariand/monitors enter the data of books.
-1. Constraint Layout : Most of the activities in the app uses a flexible constraint layout, which is easy to handle for different screen sizes.
+1. Constraint Layout : Most of the activities in the app use a flexible constraint layout, which is easy to handle for different screen sizes.
 2. Fragments: The use of fragments has ensured that the app follows latest components of android.
 Also the backtracking and navigation of the app has been possible due to fragments.
 3. Navigation: Use of navigation has made changing screens very smooth and error free.
 4. LiveData & Room Database : The list of updated books can be visible in android studio which helps the data safe and secure.